 In March 2020, the FASB issued ASU 2020-04 to provide temporary optional guidance to ease the potential burden in accounting for (or recognizing the effects of) reference rate reform.
 It provided optional expedients and exceptions for applying generally accepted accounting principles to contracts, hedging relationships and other transactions affected by reference rate reform if certain criteria are met.
 In December 2022, the FASB issued ASU 2022-06, extending the election and application from March 12, 2020 through December 31, 2024 (originally December 31, 2022).
-The adoption of, and future elections under, this standard are not expected to have a material impact on our consolidated financial statements as the standard will ease, if warranted, the requirements for accounting for the future effects of reference rate reform.
-We continue to monitor the impact the discontinuance of LIBOR or other reference rates will have on our contracts and other transactions.
+Future elections of this standard will ease, if warranted, the requirements for accounting for the future effects of reference rate reform.
+We have evaluated the impact the discontinuance of LIBOR will have on our consolidated financial statements and have determined it will not have a material impact.